Visiting the Benjamin Franklin Museum

 The Benjamin Franklin Museum is fully accessible for visitors with mobility impairments.
 An elevator allows visitors to access the museum.
 There are also accessible restrooms located on the lower level.
-An audio described tour of the museum will be available in spring 2015.
+An audio described tour of the museum will be available in the future.
 Tactile objects are located throughout the exhibit area.